Sending money to family and friends overseas? Use a safe, secure and affordable international money transfer.

-Some companies, for example PayPal and TransferWise, can be very useful if you only want to send a small amount of cash.
-Other providers will impose minimum transfer limits of $250, $500 or more, so make sure you’re aware of any transfer restrictions before you register for an account.
+Companies like PayPal and TransferWise can be very useful for sending smaller amounts.
+Other providers impose minimum transfer limits of $250, $500 or more, so you should confirm any transfer restrictions before registering for an account.

 How can I track an international money transfer?

-Once you have paid for a transfer you will be given a transaction reference number.
-You can use this number to check up on the progress of your funds, often online through a money transfer provider’s website.
+Once you’ve paid for your transfer, you will be given a transaction reference number.
+You can use this number to check on the progress of your funds, often through your provider’s website.